NicholasRabbit/Unit-Test/Errors of Unit Test .md

 * **Reason:**

- * !!!
-How stupid I was.
-The exception stated clearly that there is no "CollectionFactory" which is
+  How stupid I was!
+The exception indicated clearly that there is no "CollectionFactory" which is

   a class of Spring Core.
 Just import the dependency!!

 ```xml
             <dependency>